TomPlanche/clean-cnam-template/src/lib/layout.typ

  * @param author - The document author
  * @param color-words - Array of words to highlight with primary color
  * @param show-secondary-header - Whether to show secondary headers (with sub-heading)
+ * @param language - Language code ("fr" for French, "en" for English)
  * @param body - The document content
  */
 #let apply-styling(